 This Power BI dashboard transforms raw coffee shop sales data into strategic insights, helping stakeholders pinpoint opportunities to enhance customer retention and drive profitability.

 A critical early phase involved developing a thorough understanding of the sales data and ensuring accurate metric calculations.
 We began by ingesting the Excel sales file into Power BI, creating a robust semantic layer and cleansing the data.
 Next, individual worksheets were crafted with targeted visuals—daily heatmaps for temporal trends, KPI cards for top-line metrics, bar and line charts for breakdowns by store and category, and decomposition trees for hierarchical analysis.
 These worksheets were then synthesized into a single, interactive dashboard featuring seamless cross-filtering.
-The final phase included rigorous validation of data accuracy, UI/UX refinements based on stakeholder feedback.
+The final phase included rigorous validation of data accuracy and UI/UX refinements based on stakeholder feedback.

 This document outlines the "Strategic Coffee Shop Sales Performance Dashboard," a Power BI-driven analytical solution designed to deliver comprehensive insights into coffee shop sales.
 Leveraging an Excel sales dataset, the dashboard integrates sophisticated visualizations, DAX-driven KPIs, and advanced interactive filtering.
 It serves as a pivotal tool for business users to explore sales trends, identify critical revenue drivers, and make strategically sound, data-backed decisions.